smorad/um_cisc_7026/lecture_8_recurrent.typ

     Convolution is an electrical engineering approach to modeling sequences #pause

-    Now, we will discuss a psychological approach to sequence modeling #pause
+    Now, we will discuss a neuroscience approach to sequence modeling #pause

-    We call these models *recurrent neural networks* (RNNs) #pause
+    We call these models *recurrent models* #pause

-    You can solve temporal tasks using either convolution or RNNs ]
+    You can solve temporal tasks using either convolution or RNNs #pause

+    So what is the difference between convolution and recurrent models?
+]

 #sslide[